 First of all, I would like to say that this trip was a long dream coming true, lots of expectations and very little information on timetables and so on.
 So actually I could do no planning at all before I met my guide Himal and Manosh.
 Usually, I plan the trip way cause I always want to make the most of my leaves from work…More>>

 By Byon John On Dec 10, 2018

 The trip is one that you should do once in your lifetime at least.
 Annapurna Circuit promises an abundance of beautiful nature, scenic mountains and friendship you’ll forge along the way.
 I’ve learnt more about my spouse through the difficult times we went through together.

-Hired a single guide+porter, the combination gives us privacy when we needed, allows us to plan easily each day of the journey, and flexibility to walk at our own pace.
-Like what other reviewers mentioned, you need to plan to meet the guide first and review through the plans and align the expectations before the trip.
-Change the guide if you’re not happy.
-Change the plans if you want to do an easier route.
+Hired a single guide + porter, the combination gives us privacy when we needed, allows us to plan each day of the journey quickly, and flexibility to walk at our own pace.
+Like what other reviewers mentioned, you need to prepare to meet the guide first and review through the plans and align the expectations before the trip.
+Change the manual if you’re not happy.
+Change the plans if you want to do a more natural route.
 Our guide took us to extreme Upper Pisang, not necessary, but has better views.
-Took us to better routes even after upper Pisang, which tourist usually travels on the lower ground/Pisang.
-Travels on older routes that had better scenic, less trekkers, used mainly by the locals for their day to day work.
+Took us to better directions even after upper Pisang, which tourist usually travels on the lower ground/Pisang.
+Travels on old ways that had better scenic, fewer trekkers, used mainly by the locals for their day to day work.
 The guide also provided us morning services, came to our room to pick up our bags, brought the menu to us, took care of hot water we needed for a bath, negotiated charges, etc. We showered whenever we can.
 We are also glad we hired a local guide.
-Of course, we knew some of the charges such as room charges was not supposed to be included in several homes, and the money went to the guide.
+Of course, we knew some of the costs such as room charges was not supposed to be included in several homes, and the money went to the guide.
 But it didn’t bother us too much…More»

 View more reviews »